 What is the most challenging or stressful part of your job?

 The transition from law school to law practice is both challenging and illuminating.
 Challenging because law schools do not prepare students to face a practical world (which is why some Advocates shine without having attended many classes in law school).
 However, I believe that time well-spent at law school can only make one better equipped.
 My transition was illuminating because you get exposed to a very different world which requires strategic planning, execution among other things.
 Also, you figure that law and justice are ‘personal’, in the sense that from different judges, the same facts and circumstances may elicit responses.
 Therefore, a successful Advocate is, in my opinion, is a person who can gauge what a judge requires and prepares/presents a case accordingly.

 Is it easy to have a work-life balance in this profession?

 Successfully managing a work-life balance in this profession is very subjective as it is dependent on a variety of factors.
 These factors may be the firm’s environment, your commitments and so on.

 At King & Partridge, we are fortunate to have a culture that encourages a solid work ethic permitting enough time to rejuvenate so we can be enthusiastic to get to work every Monday morning.

 Internships are essential to ascertain what kind of legal practice one would be suited to.
-Although figuring that out may take some time and different kinds of internships, pursuing a variety of internships will only help a law student decide his/her career options.
+Although figuring that out may take some time, pursuing a variety of internships will only help a law student decide his/her career options.